How to Invest in Manhattan Property, Profit and Repeat

 In Manhattan, residential condominiums are the preferred choice for investors who:

-(i) Have a budget of up to $3 million in property price, or equity of around $1.5 million as down payment.
-This means getting a studio, one bedroom or 2 bedroom condominium apartment, all three have the largest rental demand.
+(i) Have a budget of up to $6 million in property price, or equity of around $3 million as down payment.
+This means getting up to a four-bedroom condominium apartment.
+Post Covid, larger apartments (2 bedrooms+) are doing better than smaller apartments because people want more space with work-from-home.

 (ii) Want to own directly without pooling with partners to buy a bigger property.
 Partnerships come with disagreements and issues.